Piedmont Food & Wine Holiday

 - Independent group arrival at 4-star hotel Relais Villa D’Amelia in Benevello, in the heart of the Langhe region.

-- In the afternoon, meet your wine guide Silvia Aprato for a tour introduction and welcome wine-tasting seminar to be introduced to the different grape varieties of Piedmont.
+- Meet your wine guide Silvia Aprato for a tour introduction and welcome wine-tasting seminar to discover the different grape varieties of Piedmont.

 - Transfer by minivan to a local restaurant for the welcome dinner (4 courses, wines included).